Bewildering Stories

 Notice to publishers: Book publishers sometimes purchase the rights to works that have appeared in Bewildering Stories.

 As consideration, we would appreciate publishers’ including the usual citation on their acknowledgements page to the effect: “(title) first appeared in Bewildering Stories” in the event that we were the first to publish the work.
-If a date is unavailable or cannot be readily determined — as for anything appearing before about Year 3 of Bewildering Stories — the issue number will have to suffice.
+If a date is unavailable or cannot be readily determined — as for anything appearing before about Year 3 of Bewildering Stories — the issue number will suffice.

-Withdrawals and unpersons:
+Withdrawals and Unpersons

-Occasionally publishers’ contracts require that the stories be withdrawn from our website.
+Withdrawals: Occasionally publishers’ contracts require that the stories be withdrawn from our website.
 We applaud the authors’ success and are willing to comply to the extent possible.
 It goes without saying that Bewildering Stories cannot consider withdrawal requests from third parties; we will honor only explicit requests made by the authors themselves.

-Multiple-page withdrawals: Bewildering Stories is not a blog.
+Multiple withdrawals: Bewildering Stories is not a blog.
 It is organized by issues and departments, not by authors’ names.

 A withdrawal notice will replace the original text(s) provided we’re told in every case on which pages to make the substitution.
 We cannot simply delete pages from our archive.
 That would create many broken links, which is unacceptable Net practice.